reymon359/BMI-calculator/README.md

-# IMC calculator
+# BMI calculator
-An IMC calculator
+A BMI calculator

-see it live on codepen
+see it live on codepen  https://codepen.io/reymon359/pen/OdXaMN